damienmaguire/Lexus-GS450H-Inverter-Controller/README.md

 <br>
 24/11/19 : Uploaded V3 software with reverse function.
 When IN1 is low motors run forward. when IN1 is pulled to +12v MG2 reverses.

+21/01/2020 : Due to popular demand and a return to a no risk no reward culture, I have released the V2 design including the JLCPCB files so you can all take an arrow in back for me if I screwed up the design.
+In case anyone for some weird reason would like to support me why not buy a board from the EVBMW webshop : https://www.evbmw.com/index.php/evbmw-webshop